|

 - Derecho - Wikipedia

-A derecho ( dəˈɹeɪ t͡ʃoʊ ⓘ, from Spanish: derecho [deˈɾetʃo], 'straight') [1] is a widespread, long-lived, straight-line wind storm that is associated with a fast-moving group of severe thunderstorms known as a mesoscale convective system
+A derecho ( dəˈɹeɪ t͡ʃoʊ ⓘ, from Spanish: derecho [deˈɾetʃo], 'straight') [1] is a widespread, long-lived, straight-line wind storm that is associated with a fast-moving complex of severe thunderstorms referred to as a mesoscale convective system

 - Derecho - National Weather Service